ssh-mitm/ssh-mitm/doc/audit_guide/attack_scenarios.rst

 .. tip:: **Try it first**

-   The **Prologue** of the interactive tutorial positions SSH-MITM between Alice and a dev server using a direct connection — the simplest case described on this page:
+   The **Prologue** of the interactive tutorial positions SSH-MITM between mmorgan and ``web01.logfileinc.internal`` using a direct connection — the simplest case described on this page:

    .. code-block:: none